Mandy Minella: 2012: Another third round appearance at US Open

-2013: A pair of WTA doubles titles
+2013: A pair of WTA Tour doubles titles

 In 2013, Minella started her season at the Shenzhen Open, where she faced first seed Li Na but lost in straight sets.
 She then played the Hobart International where she qualified for the main draw but lost to Monica Niculescu in the first round.
 In the doubles event she partnered Tímea Babos and went on to reach the final, after the pair saved multiple match points in their first-round match.
 They eventually lost to Garbiñe Muguruza and María Teresa Torró Flor in the final.
 Minella then continued her disappointing run of first-round losses where she lost to Valeria Savinykh in the first round of the Australian Open.
 She partnered Megan Moulton-Levy in the doubles event and also saved multiple match points in their first-round match, eventually going on to win.
 The pair then lost, however, in the second round.
 Minella then played the Paris indoor but suffered a first-round loss in qualifying and another first-round loss in doubles.
 She then went to play in the Copa Colsanitas where she had more positive results, reaching the quarterfinals in singles, beating Tatjana Malek and Tímea Babos before losing to Teliana Pereira.
 In the doubles event, Minella again partnered Babos, going on to win her first WTA Tour title.
 The pair did not drop a set all week.

-Minella went on to play the Mexican Open but lost to Silvia Soler Espinosa in the first round.
+Minella went on to play the Mexican Open but lost to Sílvia Soler Espinosa in the first round.
 She then lost out to Olga Govortsova at Indian Wells in a tight three-setter.
 At Miami, Minella fell in qualifying to junior player Kateřina Siniaková.
 In the doubles event, she played with Babos once more, with the pair putting up a fight against the top seeds Sara Errani and Roberta Vinci, in the second round, but it wasn't enough to advance.
 Minella then suffered another first-round loss at Charleston, to Camila Giorgi.
 At the Katowice Open, she defeated Vesna Dolonc in the first round before falling to the first seed Petra Kvitová.
 Minella then went on to play the Marrakech Grand Prix and defeated Estrella Cabeza Candela in the first round, fourth seed Kaia Kanepi in the second, and Soler Espinosa in the quarterfinals.
 She lost her semifinal match to Lourdes Domínguez Lino but won the doubles event with Tímea Babos.